jamesplease/fi-calc-guide/src/index.md

 After running all of the simulations, he determined that portfolios lasted about 95% of the time with a 4% initial withdrawal rate.
-A few years after Bengen's study, a group of professors reconfirmed his results in a paper called The Trinity Study.
+A few years after Bengen's study, a group of professors reconfirmed his results in a paper known as The Trinity Study.
 This result is now known as The 4% Rule, and it remains a foundational idea in retirement planning today.

 ## Using FI Calc

-FI Calc allows you to run your retirement simulations using historical data, just like Bengen.
+FI Calc allows you to run retirement simulations using historical data, just like Bengen.
 You can recreate his original results, or tweak the inputs to discover new ones.
 Run retirements that are shorter or longer, or that withdraw less or more, and see how these changes impact success rates.